nixworks/public/news/2010/08/31/README.md

 South African government negotiators have improved their pay offer to civil servants in a bid to end a crippling nation-wide strike which has lasted for more than two weeks.

 ### [US Senator Lisa Murkowski concedes defeat in the Alaskan Republican primary election to challenger to Joe Miller. ](/news/2010/08/31/us-senator-lisa-murkowski-concedes-defeat-in-the-alaskan-republican-primary-election-to-challenger-to-joe-miller.md)
-_Context: Alaska, Joe Miller, Lisa Murkowski, Republican, Senator, primary election_
+_Context: Alaska, Joe Miller, Lisa Murkowski, R, Senator, primary election_

 ### [As part of a lengthy interview with the Mexican newspaper ''La Jornada'', Fidel Castro admits responsibility for the persecution of homosexuals in Cuba after the revolution of 1959.](/news/2010/08/31/as-part-of-a-lengthy-interview-with-the-mexican-newspaper-la-jornada-fidel-castro-admits-responsibility-for-the-persecution-of-homosexu.md)
 Former Cuban President Fidel Castro says he is to blame for the persecution of homosexuals after the Cuban revolution of 1959.